PARTYMANX/partymod-thaw/README.md

 ### TODO
 Some stuff I would like to do at some point
 * Find a way to deal with Securom protected executables
-* Use pattern-based offsets to generically patch the game
-* Implement level load patches to avoid crashes
 * Figure out how to generically patch scripts